autowarefoundation/autoware/ros/src/computing/planning/motion/packages/waypoint_maker/README.md

     - On `multi_lane`, please select multiple input files.
 If you want lane change with `lane_select`, prepare ver3 type.
     - Check `replanning_mode` if you want to replan velocity.
       - On replanning mode:
+        * Check `realtime_tuning_mode` if you want to tune waypoint.
         * Check `resample_mode` if you want to resample waypoints.
           On resample mode, please set `resample_interval`.
         * Velocity replanning parameter
+          - Check `replan curve mode` if you want to decelerate on curve.
+          - Check `overwrite vmax mode` if you want to overwrite velocity of all waypoint.
+          - Check `replan endpoint mode` if you want to decelerate on endpoint.
           - `Vmax` is max velocity.
           - `Rth`  is radius threshold for extracting curve in waypoints.
             Increasing this, you can extract curves more sensitively.